-Veterans are able to claim veteran disability compensations and social security disability benefits, but the two systems are considerably different.
+Veterans are able to claim VA disability compensations and social security disability benefits, but the two systems are considerably different.

 Veteran Affairs Disability Compensations

 Veteran (VA) disability compensations are tax-free monetary benefits paid to veterans with disabilities that are a result of a disease or injury that occurred or was aggravated during military service.
 Veterans are often diagnosed with varying degrees of disabilities; their compensation is based on the severity of the disability and is administered accordingly.